 Welcome to our Birch Class page.
 We are a hard working class, who are all enthusiastic learners.
 You can find us across the courtyard area from Reception, next to Maple Class.

 In Year 4 Miss Ramsay is our class teacher.
-When she has release time on Monday afternoons, Mrs Millard teaches us Religious Education.
+When she has release time on Thursday afternoons, Mrs Millard teaches us Religious Education.

-Please be aware that our Indoor P.E is on Wednesday and our Outdoor P.E is on Thursday.
+Please be aware that our Indoor P.E is on Wednesday and our Outdoor P.E is on Tuesday.